 On 31 March, the Church reported that it was still 1,000 pounds short of the target, but had been granted an extension of the option to purchase the Malvern property for another 14 days.

-The Darling Babies' Home was successfully purchased and opened in 1927.
+The Darling Babies' Home was successfully purchased and officially opened on 4th October 1927.
 It accommodated around 30 babies at a time.
 In the mid-1940s, an adjoining block of land was purchased, with plans to build a new complex.
-The new building was opened in 1951.
+The new building was opened in 1951, along with new outdoor play area including a concrete sandpit, and slide and swing set.
 The Mission continued its fund-raising efforts for the Darling Babies' Home.

 The old 'Yarrayne' buildings were demolished in 1953, replaced by a new building, known as the Church of England Home for Little Children, opened by the Governor, Sir Dallas Brooks in May 1954.